 Wes Anderson subsequently returned to stop-motion animation with Isle of Dogs (2018).

 Roald Dahl’s other films of genre interest are:- the short-lived anthology tv series Way Out (1961), which Dahl wrote for and hosted; the screenplays for the James Bond film You Only Live Twice (1967), Chitty Chitty Bang Bang (1968) and the psycho-thriller The Night Digger/The Road Builder (1971); the children’s classic Willy Wonka and the Chocolate Factory (1971); the anthology series Tales of the Unexpected (1979-81), which he also hosted and adapted his macabre short stories for.
-The animated The BFG (1989), Nicolas Roeg’s The Witches (1990), Danny DeVito’s Matilda (1996), Henry Selick’s stop-motion animated James and the Giant Peach (1996), Charlie and the Chocolate Factory (2005) and Steven Spielberg’s The BFG (2016) are all adapted from Roald Dahl’s children’s books.
+The animated The BFG (1989), Nicolas Roeg’s The Witches (1990), Danny DeVito’s Matilda (1996), Henry Selick’s stop-motion animated James and the Giant Peach (1996), Charlie and the Chocolate Factory (2005), Steven Spielberg’s The BFG (2016) and The Witches (2020) are all adapted from Roald Dahl’s children’s books.